-It’s been an incredibly powerful reminder that we are not in control, a theme I have personally been exploring as I’ve waded through the aftermath that comes with finally saying goodbye to a loved one with dementia.
-In December my dear Mum passed away, which meant it was a quiet Christmas.
+These events were an incredibly powerful reminder that we are not in control, a theme I personally explored while wading through the aftermath that comes with finally saying goodbye to a loved one with dementia.
+In December 2019 my dear Mum passed away, which meant it was a quiet Christmas.
 We then watched, in horror, as events unfolded in seaside regional areas.
 When we received the first safety warning via text, as bushfires were fast approaching the Gippsland area, my husband literally turned our car around and we retreated from our holiday plans to spend quiet time with family in Metung.

 As the devastating impact of these fires was realised, it helped to look outwards and consider how to help those impacted.
-I contributed Think Bespoke’s Personalised Profile Audit Report to Biz for Bushfires Online Auction, developed by Kylie Lewis, Of Kin and Fiona Killackey, My Daily Business Coach, raising $30,570 for Fire Relief Fund for First National Communities, Bushfire Trauma/Mental Health Support and Volunteer Fire Brigades Victoria Welfare Fund.
+Think Bespoke donated one of our services to Biz for Bushfires Online Auction, developed by Kylie Lewis, Of Kin and Fiona Killackey, My Daily Business Coach, raising $30,570 for Fire Relief Fund for First National Communities, Bushfire Trauma/Mental Health Support and Volunteer Fire Brigades Victoria Welfare Fund.

 I’ve heard many business owners since, talk about ‘that week in March’.
 The one where the phone did not stop ringing and, mostly, it was clients calling to cancel upcoming bookings and events.
 One colleague had all her work cancelled until June.
 Another could not stop vomiting at the thought of how she was going to keep her 40+ team in work.

 I was asked to share my perspective on how I chose to navigate the unravelling of 2020 plans in How I’m coping right now: “I asked myself what’s the worst thing that can happen?
 And I’ve planned for that”.
 I moved from feeling sorry for myself to ‘how can I help others’.

 Asking for Help